waveform-computing/db2utils/docs/WORKING_DAY.rst

 day value of the prior Friday; it is not an error to query the working day of a weekend day, you should instead check for this in the calling code.

-If the RELATIVE_TO parameter is omitted it will default to the start of the month of the ADATE parameter.
+If the **RELATIVE_TO** parameter is omitted it will default to the start of the month of the **ADATE** parameter.
 In other words, by default this function calculates the working day of the month of a given date.

-If you wish to take into account more than merely weekend days when calculating working days, insert values into the associated VACATIONS table.
+If you wish to take into account more than merely weekend days when calculating working days, insert values into :ref:`VACATIONS`.
 If a vacation date occurs between the starting date and the target date (inclusive), it will count as another weekend date resulting in a working day one less than would otherwise be calculated.
-Note that the VACATIONS table will only be used when you specify a value for the optional ALOCATION parameter.
+Note that the VACATIONS table will only be used when you specify a value for the optional **ALOCATION** parameter.
 This parameter is used to filter the content of the VACATIONS table under the assumption that different locations, most likely countries, will have different public holidays.

 Parameters
 ==========

 ADATE
     The date to calculate the working day from.

 RELATIVE_TO
-    If specified, the date to calculate the working day relative to, i.e. the function counts the number of working days between RELATIVE_TO and ADATE.
-    If omitted, defaults to the start of the month of ADATE.
+    If specified, the date to calculate the working day relative to, i.e. the function counts the number of working days between **RELATIVE_TO** and **ADATE**.
+If omitted, defaults to the start of the month of **ADATE**.

 ALOCATION
-    If specified, causes the function to take into account additional vacation days defined in the VACATIONS table with the specified LOCATION.
+    If specified, causes the function to take into account additional vacation days defined in :ref:`VACATIONS` with the specified *LOCATION*.

 Examples
 ========